Raul Mondesi turns 49 today.

-We picked up Mondesi from the Dodgers (with Pedro Borbon) in trade for Shawn Green.
+We picked up Mondesi in trade from the Dodgers (along with Pedro Borbon) in trade for Shawn Green.

-Gord Ash felt that Mondesi’s numbers would improve since Rogers Centre is a much better hitter’s park than Dodgers Stadium.
+Gord Ash felt that Mondesi’s numbers would improve with the move from the rather large Dodgers Stadium to the far more batter friendly Skydome.
 It didn’t happen.
 And Raul wasn’t happy about being in Toronto.
-Add in that he was making a lot of money, and we had three better outfielders (Shannon Stewart, Vernon Wells, and Jose Cruz).
-So it didn’t work out all that well.
+Add in that he was making a lot of money and we had 3 better outfielders (Shannon Stewart, Vernon Wells and Jose Cruz) it didn’t work out all that well.

-As Paul Godfrey tells it, the Yankees were struggling with injuries to their outfield at the time, and a play one day led a TV announcer to wonder why Steinbrenner was doing nothing with Mondesi on the market.
+As Godfrey tells it, the Yankees were struggling with injuries to their outfield at the time and a play one day led a TV announcer to wonder why Steinbrenner was doing nothing with Mondesi on the market.

 ”And Randy yells, ‘George doesn’t want those two guys involved, they’ll never get a God damn deal done, I’m on instructions from George to get this God damn deal done now.’”

 So Godfrey asked for five minutes, called Ricciardi and explained that he had to do the deal with Levine (to which Ricciardi replied, “I don’t care, get rid of Mondesi immediately”), got a list of prospects to ask for, and eventually settled with Levine on pitcher Scott Wiggins in return.